idia640/presentations/week04/PITCHME.md

 <img src="images/contours.png" align="center" height="100%" width="100%">

 Note:

+Feature binding occurs above the level of basic visual features.

 In this stage, patterns such as continuous contours are constructed.
 There is a biased competition for feature processing.
 For example, excitatory signals on neurons are prevalent within a neighborhood.
 Likewise, there tends to be inhibition on non-related inputs.

-There are also top-down attentional processes (goals, actions, understanding, etc.) We are continually re-link visual and non-visual features; we see what we are looking for and we get information when we need it.
+Feature binding is also affected by top-down attentional processes (goals, actions, understanding, etc.) We are continually re-link visual and non-visual features; we see what we are looking for and we get information when we need it.

 ---

 ## Ames illusion

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gJhyu6nlGt8" frameborder="0" allowfullscreen></iframe>

+Notes:

+Our brain is connecting lines and recognizing objects on the basis of assumptions we have about the way the world works.

 ---